All Episodes

 Let me translate that to English for you guys.

-So very simple, guys.
+So, very simple, guys.

 When the feds figure out your email address, guys, they can go ahead and send a subpoena, okay, to Google or whoever the provider is of that email address, phone number, whatever it may be.

-They send a subpoena, and the company is demanded to go ahead and release the subscriber info for that email address, okay?
+They send a subpoena and the company is demanded to go ahead and release the subscriber info for that email address, okay?

-And after Google responded to them, the recovery phone number for the email address, right?
+And after Google responded to them, the recovery phone number for the email address, right, is a phone number ending in 2254, which is the phone number, right?

 We all know when you have an email address or whatever it is, you have it typically a recovery phone number addressed to your email, correct?

-This phone number belongs to ATT.
+They figure out, okay, this phone number belongs to ATNT.

 They send a subpoena to ATT.

-ATT tells you who owns that phone number, who's a subscriber of that phone number, and then bang, they figure out that it's Smith's father located at East 99th Street in Brooklyn, New York.
+And then bang, they figure out that it's Smith's father located at East 99th Street in Brooklyn, New York.

 Okay.

-So they were able to definitively Identify him as the person who was committing the fraud.
+So they were able to definitively identify him as the person who was committing the fraud.

 Thanks to the email address.